+Defining success in their own terms – Interaction with the ‘SHE’-entrepreneurs!
 With the strong desire to contribute to the vibrant community we support, we keep organising landmark events like FuckUp Nights, BHIVE Bash, Buzzfest and SheTalks.
-We at BHIVE Workspace – Largest CoWork space in Bangalore, stand for women entrepreneurs.
+We at BHIVE Workspace – The largest coworking space in Bangalore, stand for women entrepreneurs.

 Taking the legacy ahead with like-minded people, we present BHIVE SheTalks 4.0 #PitchLikeAGirl.

 Scheduled for a bright sunny Saturday afternoon, it started with Nivedita Bhattacharjee from Tech in Asia inviting the panellist on stage.
 The session not only involves sharing insights on pitching the idea in front of investors but also other aspects of a woman entrepreneur’s life like work-life balance and much more.

 Following is a brief introduction of the panellists: